ShaneBeee/EmployeeTimesheet/README.md

 - **Month grid view** — all 12 months at a glance with per-category colour bars and totals; single-click any month to slide into the detail view with a 200ms ease-out animation
 - **Amount fields** — subtotal, GST (5%, auto-calculated with override), and total after tax; PST rolls into total
 - **Receipt attachments** — attach JPG, PNG, PDF, or HEIC files per expense via drag & drop or native macOS file picker; files organized on disk by `receipts/{year}/{month}/`
+- **Expense templates** — save frequently used expenses as templates for one-click re-entry
 - **Year summary sidebar** — total spent and per-category breakdown
 - **Per-year categories** — expense categories are stored independently per tax year, so CRA line number changes in future years never affect past data